Is this topic for you?

 Colorectal cancer means that cells that aren't normal are growing in your colon or rectum.
 These cells grow together and form polyps.
 Over time, some polyps can turn into cancer.

 This cancer is also called colon cancer or rectal cancer, depending on where the cancer is.
-It is the third most common cancer in Canada and the United States.
-And it occurs most often in people older than 50.
+It occurs most often in people older than 50.

 What causes colorectal cancer?